ITNaveen/interview-questions-NT/kubernetes/sec_net_rbac.md

     - protocol: TCP
       port: 8080
 ```
+The given NetworkPolicy allows only inbound (ingress) traffic from Service A to Service B.
+your NetworkPolicy only allows traffic from Service A to Service B on port 8080. 🚀

 3. For external services, I'd use namespaceSelector or ipBlock:
 Frontend Pods to External IPs in 203.0.113.0/24: This policy ensures that only external services within the 203.0.113.0/24 IP range are accessible.
 This is useful if, for example, you need to allow the frontend to talk to specific APIs or services located in that IP range.